70 years ago, Henrietta Lacks’s cells were taken without consent. Now, her family wants justice.

 Over the decades, Lacks’s line of cells has contributed to breakthroughs on the effects of zero gravity in space, the polio vaccine, the human genome, diseases such as leukemia and AIDS, and even coronavirus vaccines.

 The cells were named HeLa cells for the first two letters of Lacks’s first and last name.
 But until about a decade ago, the identity of the woman behind those initials was largely hidden — including from her descendants.
 A 2010 book titled “The Immortal Life of Henrietta Lacks,” written by Rebecca Skloot, changed that by telling the story of the Baltimore woman and the afterlife of her cells.
-The book was later adapted into a movie starring Oprah, and it prompted Johns Hopkins to admit that it should have “done more to inform and work with” the Lacks family over the years.
+The book was later adapted into a movie starring Oprah Winfrey, and it prompted Johns Hopkins to admit that it should have “done more to inform and work with” the Lacks family over the years.

 The publicity surrounding Lacks and her cells, the lawsuit argues, means that every person or corporation working with HeLa cells should be aware of their origin story and therefore ask permission from Lacks’s family before using the cells for profit.
 Court filings pointed to language from an article on Thermo Fisher Scientific’s website that acknowledges the “widespread but unsanctioned use of HeLa cells from Henrietta Lacks.”

-The Lacks family had long tried to take legal action against companies that have profited from their relative’s cells.
+The Lacks family had long tried to take legal action against companies that they say have profited from their relative’s cells.
 Only recently did they find Ben Crump, a civil rights attorney known for representing the families of Trayvon Martin and George Floyd.

 “Why can’t her family, her generations of yet unborn children, benefit from the cells that have benefited the world?”
 Crump said at Monday’s news conference, calling on corporations to follow through on the social justice commitments they made after the Floyd murder.

-Crump said he expects that there will be claims against other companies that have similarly profited from the cells.
+Crump said he expects that there will be claims against other companies that have allegedly profited from the cells.

-John Hopkins has said it never or sold or profited from the cell lines, but Crump still called on the hospital to “give the family justice.”
+Johns Hopkins has said it never or sold or profited from the cell lines, but Crump still called on the hospital to “give the family justice.”
 The university did not immediately offer comment on Monday.